Straky

 Straky is a municipality and village in Nymburk District in the Central Bohemian Region of the Czech Republic.
 It has about 500 inhabitants.

 Etymology

-The name is a plural from of the personal name Straka, meaning "the village of Strakas (Straka's family)".
+The name is a plural of the personal name Straka, meaning "the village of Strakas (Straka's family)".

 Geography

 Straky is located about 7 km northwest of Nymburk and 33 km northeast of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
 The Vlkava River flows through the municipality.

 History

 The first written mention of Straky is from 1323.
 In the 14th century, the village belonged to the Benátky estate, but soon it became part of the Loučeň estate, which lasted until the establishment of an independent municipality in 1848.

 Transport

 There are no major roads passing through the municipality.
 The railway Mladá Boleslav–Nymburk crosses the municipal territory in the east, but there is no train station.